Getting Good at Being Lucky

 30 x 20% = 6

-Luck is only one part of the equation, a part that is out of our control.
+Luck is only one part of the equation that is out of our control.
 However, how much effort we put into something is the part that is very well in our control.
-We often minimize the effort that we spent on something and maximize the luck that we have.
+We often minimize the effort that we spend on something and maximize the luck that we have.

 How it happens